NCI Serological Sciences Network for COVID-19 (SeroNet)

 - FNLCR Serology Lab

 NCI has expanded the HPV Serology Lab at FNLCR to conduct COVID-19 serology research.
-Since May, the lab has been partnering with the Food and Drug Administration to conduct independent evaluations of commercially available antibody test kits to ensure that antibody tests available to the public are accurate and reliable.
+Since May 2020, the lab has been partnering with the Food and Drug Administration to conduct independent evaluations of commercially available antibody test kits to ensure that antibody tests available to the public are accurate and reliable.
 In the longer term, the lab is conducting research to understand what it means to be seropositive (for example, is an individual resistant to reinfection?) and to contribute to seropositivity research projects, including conducting a long-term clinical trial of COVID -19 in people with cancer.
-The serology lab is also developing a “standard” pooled serum that will make it possible to compare the ability of different vaccine candidates to induce an immune response to the virus.
+The serology lab has also developed the Human SARS-CoV-2 Serology Standard, a pool of plasma from four donors with antibodies to SARS-CoV-2.
+The FNLCR standard is available by request to labs conducting COVID-19 antibody testing to enhance cross-study comparisons.

 - SeroNet Coordinating Center